Wendy J. Dahl2

 Puréed foods are prepared by mashing, grinding, or chopping food until a very fine, smooth texture is achieved.
 Mashed potatoes, squash, and pumpkin pie filling are examples of puréed foods.
-Although we all enjoy puréed foods as a part of a healthy diet, puréed diets may be recommended for frail older adults who have chewing and/or swallowing problems.
+Although we all enjoy puréed foods as a part of a healthy diet, puréed diets may be recommended for frail people who have chewing and/or swallowing problems.

 Most people are able to safely chew and swallow foods of many different textures.
 As we chew, food is broken down into small pieces.
 Saliva moistens and binds food pieces together in preparation for swallowing.

 When people have problems swallowing, food and liquids may enter the lungs (known as aspiration).
 This can cause coughing or choking.
 People with swallowing problems may become afraid of choking and may avoid food and beverages that are difficult to swallow.
-As a result, dehydration, weight loss and malnutrition may occur.
+As a result, dehydration, weight loss, and malnutrition may occur.

 The ideal puréed food should be "ready to swallow," not requiring any chewing or added saliva.
-Puréed foods should be moist, cohesive (holds together), and spoon-thick.
-They should not be sticky, lumpy, dry or runny.
+Puréed foods should be moist, cohesive (holds together), and spoon thick.
+They should not be sticky, lumpy, dry, or runny.

 Puréed foods are best prepared with a food processor.
-Hand blenders may also be used for small portions of easily processed foods such as cooked vegetables or ripe fruits.
+Hand blenders may also be used for small portions of easily processed foods, such as cooked vegetables or ripe fruits.
 Common household blenders are not recommended, as achieving a smooth texture is difficult.
 As well, preparing puréed foods in a blender often requires the addition of too much liquid, resulting in a runny final product.

 Steps in preparing puréed food:

-Add seasonings or flavorings.
+- Add seasonings or flavorings.
 Scrape down the sides and reprocess if needed.

-Reheat cooked, puréed foods or chill cold, thickened foods to serving temperature.
+- Reheat cooked, puréed foods or chill cold, thickened foods to serving temperature.

-A puréed food should be uniform in appearance and color – if you can see chunks or pieces, more processing is needed.
+A puréed food should be uniform in appearance and color—if you can see chunks or pieces, more processing is needed.

 Spoon test your puree!
 The puree should spoon up like yogurt or pudding.
 If it drips or runs off the spoon, it may be too thin.
 If you can heap up the spoon, it may be too thick.